chiroptical/cuda-examples/README.md

 * `julia-set` from "CUDA BY EXAMPLE: An Introduction to General-Purpose GPU Programming" by Jason Sanders and Edward Kandrot
-    - Uses `boost::multi_array`, CUDA, and OpenCV (or ImageMagick, slower) to construct julia sets
+    - Uses `boost::multi_array`, CUDA, and OpenCV (or ImageMagick, much slower) to construct julia sets
     - If you have all of this installed, should be as simple as:
 ```
 cd julia-set/opencv